dkosmari/System-Font-Replacer/README.md

    Note that, if you select a directory (like the default, `SD:/wiiu/fonts`) the font will not be replaced, and the original system font is used instead.

 4. Exit the plugin menu.
-If you open it again, you can immediately check if the new font got loaded or not.

 5. Reboot your Wii U.